 After the job completes successfully, return to the Inventory and check that the Domain and Method populated automatically for sensitive data.
 Sample screenshot below.

-8.5 Monitoring masking job
+8.5 Job Monitoring

-This section describes how users can monitor the progress of a masking job.
+This section describes how users can monitor the progress and completion state of a job.